 We helped back-breed prehistoric cattle, set up visiting lecturers, funded the University of Malta's Archaeology Laboratory and sponsored its first PhD graduate in Archaeology.

 OTSF also helped get the word out with articles and interviews.

-* NOTE: Malta's prehistoric farmers were not the first ones, but they left a lotmore behind that survived.
+NOTE: Malta's prehistoric farmers were not the first ones, but they left a lot of clues behind that survived.

 Copyright © The OTS Foundation and Mediterranean Institute of Ancient Civilizations All Rights Reserved